Define Your Software Product (or Project)

 b.
 Additional hardware and software for the development and testing of your software

-6. Quality and Security: What help determine the right environment for your offshore software development
+6. Choose the right environment for your offshore software development based on Quality and Security

 At Axon Active, developing a half-price, gimcrack software in the shortest time possible will predict big failures and much more wastes in the long run.
-With years of experience in developing software and applications for web and mobile platforms, Axon Active knows that quality and security of a software project are increasingly-important and uncompromisable criteria for customers.
+With years of experience in developing software and applications for web and mobile platforms, Axon Active knows that quality and security of a software project are important and non-negotiable criteria for customers.

 In addition, it’s also important that the development system remains stable and secured, which helps avoid added hidden costs – the biggest problem most outsourcees bump into when offshoring their software.
 This is particularly true in highly-changeable VUCA settings.
 But how do you know if your offshore partner meets all your requirements about quality and security?